yktoo/yktoo.com/content/blog/posts/0428/index.en.md

 image: "eonics-openhacknight-hugo.png"
 ---

-For those interested in static website generation using the world's fastest tool, {{< a "https://gohugo.io/" "Hugo" >}} — I will be giving a presentation followed by a workshop at Eonics HQ on **21 November**.
+For those interested in static website generation using the world's fastest tool, [Hugo](https://gohugo.io/) — I will be giving a presentation followed by a workshop at Eonics HQ on **21 November**.

 <!--more-->